LaProp: Separating Momentum and Adaptivity in Adam: Additional Experiments and Experimental Details

+For the RoBERTa task, the training batch size is 120 and the maximum learning rate is $10^{-4}$, and the learning rate linearly decreases and is expected to vanish at the $125\times 10^3$-th update, although we only carry out the initial $20\times 10^3$ updates.
+We use the momentum $\mu=0.9$ and the default RoBERTa setting $\epsilon=10^{-6}$ for \adam\ and the default \laprop\ setting $\epsilon=10^{-15}$ for \laprop.
+The maximum sequence length of data is kept 512 as default, and the trained model is Bert-base \cite{bert}, as provided by the Fairseq library \cite{ott2019fairseq}.
+We also enable the option of mask-whole-words in the Fairseq library to make the pretraining task more realistic.

-We find that pretraining of RoBERTa is stable if the dataset only contains English Wikipedia, and in this case, a warmup schedule of the learning rate is not necessary and we can use larger $\nu$ also.
-We present the learning curves of different $\nu$ and using or not using warmup in Fig.~\ref{fig: Roberta comparison}, training only for the first 20$\times10^3$ updates, which is actually less than one epoch.
+We conjecture that the unnecessity of a warmup is due to the small learning rate and the relatively small variance of the training data, i.e.~only containing the English Wikipedia.
+In this case, we notice that a large $\nu$ may be used.
+We present the learning curves of different $\nu$ and using or not using warmup with more details in Fig.~\ref{fig: Roberta comparison}, training for the initial 20$\times10^3$ updates, which is actually less than one epoch.
 If one zooms in Fig.~\ref{fig: RobertaLarge}, it can also be observed that \laprop\ marginally outperforms \adam\ from an early stage.
-In Fig.~\ref{fig: RobertaBeta2}, it can be seen that a smaller $\nu$ accelerate the learning at an early stage, while a larger $\nu$ converges better at a later stage.
-We have applied a Gaussian smoothing with a standard deviation $\sigma=6$ to the nearby data points in the plots, and for the IWSLT14 task we have used $\sigma=70$.
+In Fig.~\ref{fig: RobertaBeta2}, it can be seen that a smaller $\nu$ accelerate the training at an early stage, while a larger $\nu$ converges better at a later stage.
+We have applied a Gaussian smoothing with a standard deviation $\sigma=6$ to the nearby data points in the plots, which is the same as in the main text.
+The fluctuation of the loss is much smaller than the case of IWSLT.